Ingenium-Games/ingenium/nui/README.md

 # IG Core NUI - Vue 3 System

-Modern Vue 3 NUI system for ig.core with Pinia state management and TailwindCSS.
+Modern Vue 3 NUI system for ingenium with Pinia state management and TailwindCSS.

 ## Overview

-This is a complete rewrite of the ig.core NUI system using modern frontend technologies:
+This is a complete rewrite of the ingenium NUI system using modern frontend technologies:

 - **Vue 3**: Modern reactive UI framework with Composition API
 - **Pinia**: Lightweight state management